LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 ### The Monte Carlo File<br> <sub><code>ini_montecarlo.ini</code></sub>

 <p align="justify">
-  This file is used to set up the number of simulation cycles, maximum displacements, and ensemble type.
+  This file is used to set up the number of simulation cycles, maximum displacements, ensemble type, and lattice reduction algorithm (if anisotropic volume changes are considered).
 The table below shows some options that can be used to define the simulation parameters:
 </p>

 | Name<br> ______________________ | String Name<br> _________________________________ | Definition<br> _______________________________ | Options<br> _________________________________________________ |